beyondmediaservices/Search_Drive_Web_Storage/README.md

 1) pip install langchain google-cloud-storage pytesseract pdf2image

        If you have scanned PDFs or images, pytesseract (Tesseract OCR) is required.
 Make sure Tesseract is installed, and its path is set.
+       We also need to download NLTK module "punkt" Run the following in Python:

+       import nltk
+       nltk.download('punkt')

 3) brew install tesseract